regretfulgamer619/EquiCheck/README.md

 # EquiCheck

-A simple app for you to comapare your holdings!
+A simple app for you to comapare your stock holdings!

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://blank-app-template.streamlit.app/)